MLLS 704 - Leading Teams

 MLLS 710 - Theories and Models of Leadership

 This course will introduce students to classical and current views of leadership and to the process of graduate-level scholarship.
 Students will gain a foundation in theories and models of leadership; assess their own leadership style; and learn to develop and answer research questions in leadership.

-MLLS 711 - Organizational Communication for Leaders
+MLLS 711 - Organizational Communication

 This course is designed to examine the theoretical and applied literature in the field of organizational communication relevant to organizational leadership.
 The different perspectives on organizational theory - the classical, systems approach, cultural, etc. - will be studied and compared.
 In addition, such applied topics as organizational socialization, conflict, and the impact of technology on organizational communications will be investigated.

-MLLS 712 - Decision-Making and Problem-Solving for Leaders
+MLLS 712 - Decision-Making and Problem-Solving

 A study of the theories of decision-making will be combined with case studies that illuminate the techniques and tactics of effective problem solving, with a focus on the role that leaders play in achieving desired results.
 Special emphasis will be placed on effective team building through empowering team members to make decisions and solve problems.

 MLLS 713 - Leadership for Turbulent Times

 This course examines theories and concepts of organizational leadership and management as seen through the lens of the New Sciences - relativity, quantum theory, chaos, complexity and fuzzy set theory.
 The focus of the course is on leading change in rapidly evolving organizational environments characteristic of the corporate world today.
 Students will develop a functional working knowledge of how to operate as a leader in an organizational climate where stability is rare and change, uncertainty, complexity and ambiguity are frequently the only constants.